glacials/twos.dev/src/From Google to Apple.md

 ### Google Home → Apple Home

-My biggest fear with this change was losing a decade of Google Nest ecosystem benefits, but running Homemanager on a Raspberry Pi made it all work seamlessly, even down to our Nest doorbell camera showing on our Apple TV picture-in-picture when the doorbell rings.
-(If you’re not keen to se up a Raspberry Pi, try Starling Home Hub instead.)
+My biggest fear with this change was losing the decade I’ve spent building up our Google Nest devices, but running Homemanager on a Raspberry Pi made it all work seamlessly, even down to Apple TV showing our Nest doorbell camera picture-in-picture when the doorbell rings.
+(If you’re not keen to set up a Raspberry Pi, try Starling Home Hub.)

 The UX of Shortcuts with Home is miles better than Google Home’s long device list that feels like a web page.
 This was a strict upgrade.